cherylxxy/World_Weather_Analysis/README.md

 ## Deliverable 3:

 * Select four cities.
-* Use API to plot the driving map
+* Use API to plot the driving map.
-* Plot the four cities on the map
+* Plot the four cities on the map.